Fordham in Rome

 Program Details

-The "Eternal City" is the capital city of Italy and has been inhabited for 28 centuries securing its place in history as one of the origins of modern western civilization.
+• The "Eternal City" is the capital city of Italy and has been inhabited for 28 centuries, securing its place in history as the site of significant events which influenced the development of modern western civilization.
 As a global city, Rome has hosted the Olympics and houses the headquarters of a number of specialized United Nations agencies.
+Vatican City, the home of the Pope and leaders of the Roman Catholic Church, is an enclave surrounded entirely by the city of Rome.
 Today, nearly 3 million people call Rome their home.

 Eric Bianchi